Administration Postpones NYUCR’s Guest Speaker Lucian Wintrich Due to Security Concerns

-Wintrich said that this afternoon, he was forwarded a text message from NYU Antifa expressing its objection to him speaking at the university.
+Wintrich said that this afternoon, he was forwarded a text message from the NYU Anti-fascists expressing its objection to him speaking at the university.
 He said that an hour or so later, the NYUCR notified him that they were debating with the administration over his attendance.

 “I was obviously very disappointed that a group calling itself Anti-Fascists would cause such a fascist shut down of a budding conservative speaker,” Wintrich said.
 “I think what really does scare the left is that people like me — gay conservatives — are not conforming to their very regimented view of identity politics.”

 CAS junior and NYUCR President Elena Hatib said that members were excited to attend Wintrich’s event because he is close in age to them — they wanted to hear about his career and how his identity fits into his political views.
 She also said that on-campus anti-fascist groups are blindly pigeonholing Wintrich.